ulfschneider/ulfschneider.github.io/README.md

 A short abstract for posts of layout type *post*.
 Will appear in the blog summary for those posts.

-**forward:** A forward URL
+**forward:** A relative forward URL

 To be used in posts of layout type *post*.
 Will produce an entry in the blog overview but forward not to the post but to the given forward address when clicking on the title.
+The forward address must be an address relative to your site url.

 **autoplay:** true|false|empty